sap-tutorials/Tutorials/tutorials/cp-mobile-dev-kit-link-entity/cp-mobile-dev-kit-link-entity.md

 ![MDK](img_004.gif)

-Drag and drop five additional Simple Property controls and one Date Picker control onto the page so you have seven total controls.
+Drag and drop six additional Simple Property controls and one Date Picker control onto the page so you have seven total controls.

 ![MDK](img_005.png)